bagit-profiles/bagit-profiles-specification/README.md

 9. `Tag-Files-Required`: LIST

-  A list of a tag files tha tmust be included in a conformant Bag.
+  A list of a tag files that must be included in a conformant Bag.
 Entries are full path names relative to the Bag base directory.
 As per the [BagIt Spec](http://tools.ietf.org/html/draft-kunze-bagit-08), these tag files need not be listed in tag manifiest files.

 Examples
 ---